Khurshedben Naoroji: Role in India's Independence movement

 Soon, she moved to Gandhi's Sabarmati ashram in Gujarat where she encouraged Gandhi to widen women's involvement in nationalist activities.
 Gandhian activism, she told a newspaper, allowed for "the great awakening of women" - and women were "not going to stop their work so well begun".

 Khurshedben, focussed her work on the North-West Frontier Province (NWFP - now in Pakistan and called Khyber Pakhtunkhwa).
 By the early 1930s, this Parsi woman became a well-known figure in NWFP politics.
 She befriended Khan Abdul Ghaffar Khan, the "Frontier Gandhi" who led a nonviolent pro-nationalist movement amongst Pashtuns.
 Khurshedben was imprisoned by the British several times, once writing to Gandhi from a prison in Peshawar that "the fleas and I kept each other warm".
 In 1930, Khurshedben was arrested along with other revolutionaries for attempting to hoist the Indian flag in a Government College in Ahmedabad.

 Gandhi had encouraged her to promote Hindu-Muslim unity and grow support for the Indian National Congress.
 This was impossible, however, while local Hindus remained terrorised by Muslim dacoits - bandits who conducted kidnapping raids from nearby Waziristan.
 These bandits, who terrified British and Indian policemen, stoked communal tensions.
 For Khurshedben, the answer to this dilemma was obvious - she would approach the dacoits, encourage them to desist from banditry and embrace Gandhian nonviolence.

 In late 1940 she began long tours on foot, meeting and conversing with locals.
 She counselled women about the evils of banditry, turning the mothers or daughters of dacoits against the practice.
 Remarkably, her approach yielded results.
 By December 1940, kidnappings had plummeted, improving communal harmony.
 Even local British authorities, her former incarcerators, now praised her.

 Arrest at the border with Waziristan

 A group of kidnapped Hindus were being held in Waziristan.
 Khurshedben decided to go even though she was conscious of the risk to her life: and if she was captured alive, she told Gandhi that dacoits would ask him for a ransom or "chop off a finger or a(n) ear".

-Unfortunately, she was unable to reach the kidnappers.
+She was unable to reach the kidnappers.
 British authorities arrested and jailed her before she crossed the Waziristan border.
 She cycled through prisons until 1944.

-Following Indian independence, she worked for various government commissions and even resumed her singing career before passing away, most likely in 1966.
+Following Indian independence, she worked for various government commissions and even resumed her singing career before dying, most likely in 1966.